AKSJ/live-video-class/README.md

 3. Administrator
 4. Unauthorised

-*NB* All users will be presented with a browser prompt after login, requesting permission to use the camera and microphone.
+*NB* All users (except 'unauthorised') will be presented with a browser prompt after login, requesting permission to use the camera and microphone.
 Users should choose 'allow'.

 *NB* The intended flow for all users is to close the browser/tab when finished.
 There is no need to log out.
 Moderators should first press the *end class* button.